 During summer, plants can get easily dehydrated, which can cause them to wither.
 Covering plants using a tarp does the trick.
 A mesh tarp makes one of the ideal outside tarps particularly for the garden because it allows air and water to pass through without causing so much pressure on the plants.

 Summer is a great season to do some home improvement projects.
-Use a tarp to cover your furniture when doing repair work or painting your home.
-You can also use tarps as barriers to prevent dust and debris from spreading in your house.
+Use a tarp to cover your furniture when doing repair work or painting your room.
+You can also use tarps to protect your outdoor furniture from the sun damage and as barriers to prevent dust and debris from spreading in your house.

 Whether you’re camping or simply looking to have a space to chill in your backyard, building a hammock using a tarp is quick and easy.
 Best tarps to use are nylon, woven, and canvass.